ygalescot/behat-swarrot-context/README.md

             ...
             contexts:
                 - ...
-                - Ygalescot\BehatSwarrotContext\Context\SwarrotContext
+                - 'Ygalescot\BehatSwarrotContext\Context\SwarrotContext':
                     host: your_custom_host
                     ...
 ```

+## Behat testing

-Then in your Behat test scenarios you can use these steps:
+In your Behat test scenarios you can use these steps to test your AMQP Messages:

 - `Given I purge queue :queue_name`
 - `Then I consume a message from queue :queue_name`